NETGEAR today unveils its latest travel router, the Nighthawk 5G M7 Hotspot with eSIM (model MH7150).

 When you use a public Wi-Fi network or one with ambiguous security, WISP is recommended.

 NETGEAR says, like other travel routers, the M7 also features dual-WAN, meaning it can use two of the above simultaneously for Internet access with failover.
-The only thing it doesn’t have compared with other non-cellular travel routers is the fact that it has no option to host a storage device, which has minor use for travellers.
+The only thing it doesn’t have compared with other non-cellular travel routers is no option to host a storage device, which has limited use for travellers.

 Availability